nmshd/documentation/_docs_explore/01-introduction.md

 The Backbone is based on a monolithic architecture and is highly virtualized with Docker containers.
 It is thus quite capable to scale vertically and horizontally.

-## Enmeshed Connector
+## enmeshed Connector

 The client for organizations is the [enmeshed Connector]({% link _docs_explore/52-connector.md %}).
 It acts with a separate digital identity of the organization within the network of the organization.
 Thus, it is in the hands of the corresponding IT department and can be set up next to the organization's business systems using the majority of the features.

 The Connector is hosted by a single Docker container and provides a REST API for all features of the transport layer.
 It can thus be perfectly used for integration purposes.
-The Connector transparently encrypts or decrypts the respective payload, synchronizes with the Backbone and keeps track of the Enmeshed data.
+The Connector transparently encrypts or decrypts the respective payload, synchronizes with the Backbone and keeps track of the enmeshed data.

 # Who is behind enmeshed?